MaterDev/JSReact_comic-panelist/README.md

 ## Usage

+1. **Panel Creation and Management**
-1. **Create Panels**: Start with a default panel that you can resize and position
+   - Start with a default panel
-2. **Split Panels**: Use the panel controls to split panels horizontally or vertically
-3. **Adjust Layout**: Drag panels to reposition them, or use the resize handles to adjust dimensions
+   - Use the resize handles to adjust panel dimensions
+   - Drag panels to reposition them on the page
+   - Click panel controls to split or delete panels

+2. **Layout Customization**
+   - Adjust gutter size using the controls
+   - Split panels horizontally or vertically for complex layouts
+   - Reset the layout to start fresh
+   - Drag panels to create dynamic arrangements

+3. **Exporting Your Work**
-4. **Export**: Click the "Export to PDF" button to save your layout
+   - Click the "Export to PDF" button
+   - The layout will be captured in high resolution
+   - A PDF will be generated with your panel layout
+   - Download and save your work

 ## Built With

-- React with TypeScript
+- **React + TypeScript** - For robust, type-safe components
-- Tailwind CSS for styling
+- **Tailwind CSS** - For modern, responsive styling
-- html2canvas for panel capture
+- **html2canvas** - For high-quality panel capture
-- jsPDF for PDF generation
+- **jsPDF** - For PDF generation and export

 ## Available Scripts

-- `npm start`: Run the development server
+- `npm start` - Runs the development server
-- `npm build`: Create a production build
+- `npm build` - Creates a production build
-- `npm test`: Run tests
+- `npm test` - Runs the test suite

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License